pelias/sorting/README.md

 ## Resolving ambiguities

 The list presented here is used to resolve ambiguities in Pelias.
 For example, there's only one place named [Truth or Consequences](https://whosonfirst.mapzen.com/spelunker/id/85976585) so there are no ambiguities to sort.
-Similarly, "Saint Petersburg, Russia" is fully-qualified and unambiguous.
+Similarly, [Saint Petersburg, Russia](https://whosonfirst.mapzen.com/spelunker/id/102008123) is fully-qualified and unambiguous.
 However, "Lancaster" can be interpreted as any of:

 - 2 neighbourhoods
 - 13 cities (in 2 countries)